hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 While refactoring the code, I realized that the `handle` column is not used anywhere, so, I removed it.
 The output no longer included any data from the `entrytypes` table.
 You might think that the `entrytypes` table still filters something since I am using an inner join.
-But it does not, even though you cannot see it from the query alone.
+But it does not, even though you cannot see it from the query alone:
 I am joining `entrytypes` on `entries` on `entries.typeId` = `entrytypes.id`. `entries.typeId` is a non-nullable column with a foreign key to `entrytypes.id`, and `entrytypes.id` is a primary key.
 Hence, if I remove the excessive join, the output will be identical.